 I manage to peek into HEYTEA’s barista when they was preparing the salt cheese layer!
+Here is the Best Cheese Tea Recipe for you!

 Cheese tea is now the latest food trend, emerging from China, the craze for Cheese Tea is just crazy.
 Coming back to Malaysia, there is a few other Cheese Tea seller who also entered the market here, namely – Regius Tea , Chizu Drink Japanese Cheese Tea and Royaltea(皇茶).
 Having my previous experience with HEYTEA at Guangzhou and Chizu Drink at Sunway Pyramid.
 With HEYTEA (喜茶) being the crown of Cheese Tea in China, I’ve decided to do a little experiment of mine in attempt to imitate their Cheese Tea.
+(I just REVISED the cheese tea recipe here!)

 Serve 4 – Can be serve hot or cold (I prefer cold)